RoboGPT-R1: Enhancing Robot Task Planning with Reinforcement Learning: Experiments

 \subsection{Accuracy Reward Comparison}

-During the RFT stage, we instantiate the accuracy reward in the GRPO algorithm~\cite{grpo} as the ratio of the \emph{Longest Common Subsequence (LCS)} length.
+During the RFT stage, we instantiate the accuracy reward in the GRPO algorithm~\cite{grpo} as the normalized \emph{Longest Common Subsequence (LCS)} length between the generated and reference trajectories.
 Thanks to the appropriate and dense learning signal provided by the LCS-based accuracy reward, the reward curves rise steadily throughout RFT, as shown in Fig.~\ref{fig:reward-curves}.
 This section conducts a head-to-head comparison of three \emph{accuracy rewards} to assess the suitability and advantages of our LCS reward for embodied planning.